Jay Curtis (writer)

 Joseph "Jay" Curtis (April 5, 1950 – January 25, 2018) was an American author, producer, writer, director and actor.
-He won a Writers Guild of America award for "Outstanding script TV on-air promotion" in 2004 He is also known for being the creator, producer and star of the cult XETV program Disasterpiece Theatre, co-directing 75-0: The Documentary, and writing two books of poetry for Lexingford Publishing chronicling his battle with ALS.
+He won a Writers Guild of America award for "Outstanding script TV on-air promotion" in 2004.
+He is also known for being the creator, producer and star of the cult XETV program Disasterpiece Theatre, co-directing 75-0: The Documentary, and writing two books of poetry for Lexingford Publishing chronicling his battle with ALS.

+Early life and education

-Jay Curtis grew up in Verona, New Jersey attending Verona High School where he played football.
+Jay Curtis grew up in Verona, New Jersey.
+He attended Verona High School, where he played football.
 During his three-year tenure as a player, the team never won a single game, even losing 75–0 to Madison High School in 1966.
 This lopsided loss, part of a 32-game losing streak, would eventually become the subject matter of the documentary Curtis co-directed with fellow student Venanzio Cortese, 75-0: The Documentary.